Jasmin2208/Jasmin2208/README.md

-Hi 👋
+Hi 👋 I am full stack software engineer from Ahmedabad, India Who I am?

-I am a full-stack software engineer based in Ahmedabad, India, with 1.5+ years of hands-on experience in web development.
+A software developer based in Ahmedabad, India.
+Have 1.5+ years of hands-on experience in web development.

-What I'm Doing:
+What I'm doing?
-👨‍💻 Writing code in ReactJS, Node.js, MongoDB, MySQL, HTML, CSS, and JavaScript.
+👨‍💻 Writing ReactJS NodeJs MongoDB MySQL HTML CSS JavaScript.
-🌍 Mostly active on LinkedIn and within the JavaScript community.
+🌍 Mostly active on the JavaScript community.
-📚 Currently diving deeper into clean architecture, system design, and design patterns.
-👯 Looking to collaborate on JavaScript/Full Stack projects.
+📚 Currently digging deeper in clean architecture, system design, design patterns 👯 Looking to collaborate on JavaScript/FullStack projects.

-What I Like to Discuss:
+What I like to disscuss about?
-💬 Ask me about open-source stack, web APIs, system design, scalability, design patterns, data structures, clean code, feasibility, and requirement analysis.
+💬 Ask me about opensource stack web APIs system design scalability design patterns data structures clean code feasibility and requirement analysis.

-My Skill Set:
+What my skill set looks like?
 🖥 Front-end:
-📜 Languages:
-• 👨‍🔧 JavaScript
-• 🧚🏻‍♂️ HTML
-• 👨🏻‍🎨 CSS
+📜 Languages: • 👨‍🔧 JavaScript • 🧚🏻‍♂️ HTML • 👨🏻‍🎨 CSS
 🔬 Frameworks:
-🌐 Web:
-• ReactJS
+🌐 Web: • ReactJS

-🗳 UI Toolkits:
-• Bootstrap
-• Material Design
+🗳 UI toolkits: • BootStrap • Material Design • Primereact • CoreUI
-• PrimeReact
-• CoreUI

 🗄️ Back-end:
-📜 Languages:
-• 🧙🏻‍♂️ Node.js
+📜 Languages: • 🧙🏻‍♂️ Nodejs

-🔭 Frameworks:
+🔭 Frameworks: • ExpressJs
-• Express.js

-💾 Databases:
-• MySQL
-• MongoDB
+💾 Databases: • MySQL • MongoDB

-🔌 Communication Protocols:
+🔌 Communication protocols: • Web Socket
-• WebSocket

-What's Interesting About Me?
+What's interesting about me?
-😎 I love to speak English fluently, discuss new ideas, and make clients smile.
+😎 I love to speak really good english, discuss new ideas, and make clients smile.
-😎 I delight in pleasing customers.
+😎 I love to delight customers.
-🧐 I am very precise and thorough in my work.
+🧐 I love to be very precise and thorough.

-✍️ I write comments that explain why certain code is written, rather than just what it does.
+✍️ I write about why a certain code is written instead of what in the comments.
 ⏱️ I'm a workaholic and drink a lot of ☕ water.
-😅 I can't resist the urge to explore new technologies in the JavaScript ecosystem.
+😅 I just can't resist the urge to explore a new tech released in the JavaScript ecosystem.

-How to Get in Touch:
+How to get in touch with me?
-LinkedIn
-Email: jasminkorat204@gmail.com
+jasminkorat204@gmail.com